minaskar/pocomc/joss/paper.md

 or presence of multimodality is removed.
 The effect of this bijective transformation is the substantial rise in the sampling efficiency of the algorithm as the particles are allowed to sample freely from the target without being hindered by its locally-curved geometry.
-The method is explained in detail in the accompanying publication [@karamanis2022pmc] and we provide only a short summary here.
+The method is explained in detail in the accompanying publication [@karamanis2022accelerating] and we provide only a short summary here.
+NFs have been used extensively in order to accelerate various sampling algorithms, including Hamiltonian Monte Carlo [@hoffman2019neutra], Metropolis adjusted Langevin algorithm [@gabrie2021efficient], adaptive Independence Metropolis-Hastings [@brofos2022adaptation], adaptive MCMC [@gabrie2022adaptive], and nested sampling [@moss2020accelerated].

 ## Sequential Monte Carlo